 What Causes It?

-Many physical conditions, such as being overweight, or having large tonsils and adenoids, can cause sleep apnea.
-Sleep apnea is also linked to medical conditions, such as high blood pressure and diabetes.
 The typical person with sleep apnea is an overweight, middle-aged man with allergies.
 But apnea can happen at any age, and in women as well.
-Sometimes drugs, such as alcohol, sleeping pills, or heart medications, can trigger apnea.
 It can also be inherited.

 People with sleep apnea often go to the doctor because they feel tired all the time or because their partner complains about their snoring.
-Your health care provider will check your weight and blood pressure and ask about allergies.
+Your doctor will check your weight and blood pressure and ask about allergies.
 You may get a device to check your oxygen levels while you sleep.
-Your health care provider may also refer you to a sleep clinic for overnight testing.
+Your doctor may also refer you to a sleep clinic for overnight testing.
 Sometimes, your doctor may request X-rays, computed tomography scans (CTs), or magnetic resonance imaging scans (MRIs) to see what may be blocking your airway.

 The most effective treatment is continuous positive airway pressure (CPAP).
-CPAP uses a machine and mask to blow air through your airway to keep it open.
+CPAP treatment includes that use of a machine and mask to blow air through your airway to keep it open.
+Studies show CPAP also reduces arterial stiffness.

 Wearing some dental appliances may help by pushing the lower jaw forward, keeping the tongue from blocking the airway, or a combination of both.
 These may be uncomfortable until you get used to them.

-In severe cases, surgery may be needed, but often sleep apnea can be managed with CPAP and lifestyle changes, like losing weight.
+In severe cases, surgery may be needed.
+But most often, sleep apnea can be managed with CPAP and lifestyle changes.

-The following lifestyle changes may help obstructive apnea:
+Lifestyle changes that may help obstructive apnea include:

-- Develop regular sleep habits, and make sure you get enough sleep at night.
+- Developing regular sleep habits, and making sure you get enough sleep at night.

 There is no drug that completely treats sleep apnea.
-Some of the drugs used in combination with CPAP include:
+Some of the drugs used in combination with CPAP include medications used to treat central apnea and medications used to treat obstructive apnea.

 Complementary and Alternative Therapies